-Submit the completed research paper directly to Law student services on or before the approved submission date.
-Your supervisor will mark the paper and provide Undergraduate Student Services office with the mark sheet and report.
+Submit the completed research paper directly to Moodle on or before the approved submission date.

 The final marks and report will be submitted to the Undergraduate Board of Examiners for approval and will be made available on the relevant result release date for the period you are enrolled into.

 If you do not have a supervisor and require one, the Chief Examiner of the unit will recommend the appointment of a suitable member of the faculty as Supervisor of the Research Paper.
 The Supervisor will normally, but not necessarily, be the faculty member consulted by the student.